 The Mansion House Museum

 The Highland Historical Society runs a beautiful museum known as The Mansion House that served as a hospital during the Battle of McDowell in May of 1862.
-Located at 161 Mansion House Road in McDowell, you can learn more about the significance of the Battle of McDowell during the Civil War with the Shenandoah Valley Battlefields Orientation Center, get acquainted with local ancestors and the formation of the county, and catch a glimpse of the 1921 classic silent movie filmed in Highland County, Tol’able David.
-The museum is typically open Thursdays through Saturdays from the first weekend of Maple Festival in March through the end of October, with other times by appointment.
+Located at 161 Mansion House Road in McDowell, you can learn more about the significance of the Battle of McDowell during the Civil War with the Shenandoah Valley Battlefields Orientation Center, get acquainted with local ancestors and the formation of the county, and celebrate the 100th anniversary of the 1921 classic silent movie filmed in Highland County, Tol’able David.
+In 2021, the museum plans to open in May through October.
+The museum is typically open Thursdays through Saturdays, with other times by appointment.